The Wireless IPv6 Mesh Networking Technology

 The RPL protocol sends and receives a number of different messages when as it forms the network.
 Those messages are called DIO (Destination-oriented directed acyclic graph Information Object) and DAO (Destination Advertisement Object).

-Wireless mesh formation
+Wireless IPv6 network formation

 All devices have a wireless radio so that they can talk to each other.
 One or more devices have an Internet connection, via WiFi or Ethernet or 3G.